 This aromatic poultry seasoning can go on a whole chicken before roasting it, or on chicken pieces that are going to be roasted.
 Use it just like you'd use a dry rub.

-- 2 tbsp. dried rosemary
+- 2 tablespoons dried marjoram

-- 2 tbsp. dried thyme
+- 2 tablespoons dried savory

-- 2 tbsp. dried marjoram
+- 2 teaspoons dried parsley

-- 2 tbsp. celery salt
+- 1/2 teaspoon celery salt